AdamCzajkowski/AFOLGuide/README.md

 - MVVM,
 - Kodein,
 - RxJava,
-- Picasso
+- Picasso,
 - Coroutines

 Changelog:
 --------------------------
 16.09.2019:
- - Updated UI to Bottom Navigation Bar,
+ - Updated UI to Bottom Navigation Bar
- - Removing from 'Favorites' moved to reyccler and by swiping to left
+ - Removing from 'Favorites' moved to recycler and by swiping to left
  - Fix bugs
- - Prepare for receivinf instructions for orifinal LEGO sets
+ - Prepare for receiving instructions for orifinal LEGO sets

 17.09.2019:
  - In Details of set now user can go straight to LEGO official site to download instructions